Teeth and Tongue Jammed Together. DPhil Anthropology. Oxford University

 link to the thesis

-I completed my DPhil/PhD in Anthropology at the University of Oxford without any corrections in 2018.
-This research won the prestigious SAME Prize Competition for academic merit and excellence of prior record of the School of Anthropology and Museum Ethnography, University of Oxford (2017).
-In 2018, I received the Royal Anthropological Institute (RAI)/Sutasoma Award for outstanding merit of research about to come to conclusion.
-In 2016, I received the Aylmer Award of St. Peter’s College, Oxford University for academic achievements.
+Luisa T. Schneider completed her DPhil/PhD in Anthropology at the University of Oxford without any corrections in 2018.
+Her research won the prestigious SAME Prize Competition for academic merit and excellence of prior record of the School of Anthropology and Museum Ethnography, University of Oxford (2017).
+In 2018, Schneider received the Royal Anthropological Institute (RAI)/Sutasoma Award for outstanding merit of research about to come to conclusion.
+In 2016, she received the Aylmer Award of St. Peter’s College, Oxford University for academic achievements.